Reforms won't fix policing and anti-Black racism

 However, gassing, hitting and running over protesters can backfire, particularly in an era of social media.
 As the images of police brutality against protesters spreads, public sympathy with the movement is likely to increase.

 The broader public may find some protesters more sympathetic than others.
 Like everything else, this has a dimension of racism.
-Christian Davenport and his colleagues found "that when protesters are black and police are white, African Americans are less likely to blame protesters, and when protesters are black and police are white, whites are less likely to blame police."
+Christian Davenport and his colleagues found "that when protesters are Black and police are white, African Americans are less likely to blame protesters, and when protesters are Black and police are white, whites are less likely to blame police."

 But the display of indiscriminate police violence is mobilizing broad swaths of the population.
 Public opinion is on the side of the movement right now, making it more difficult for police.
 Mayors, ministers and even prime ministers are "taking a knee" in solidarity with Black Lives Matter.
 Corporations and public figures are releasing statements committing to fight anti-Black racism.